thirumurthis/Learnings/ModelContextProtocol-mcp/MCP_sse_blog_notes.md

 ## Spring AI MCP Client Server communication with SSE transport

-In this blog have created a Spring AI MCP server which will expose simple functionality to manage a kubernetes cluster.
-This is with reference to my previous [blog Spring AI MCP Client Server using STDIO transport](https://www.linkedin.com/pulse/mcp-client-server-use-local-llm-thirumurthi-s-5uc5c/) which manages an in-memory list of items.
+In this blog have tried to use Spring AI MCP with SSE transport to manage local KinD Kubernetes cluster.
+This is a follow up of previous blog [Spring AI MCP Client Server using STDIO transport](https://www.linkedin.com/pulse/mcp-client-server-use-local-llm-thirumurthi-s-5uc5c/).

-The MCP Server includes a set of tools to manage the local kind cluster using the Kuberentes Java client API.
-The tool functionality creates list and creates few resources in the kind cluster for demonstration purpose.
-The MCP Client uses the local Ollama service running in docker with llama-3.2 model.
+The Spring AI MCP Server code shown below includes set of functionality annotated with `@Tool` in service layer.
+These functionality will use Kubernetes Java client to manage the local KinD cluster resources.
+Like in previous blog have used the Ollama service running in docker with llama-3.2 model.
+And accessible in `http://localhost:11434`.

 Pre-requisites:
   - Docker Desktop
   - Kind CLI

-Create a kind cluster using Kind cli using `kind create cluster --name sample`.
+      - KinD cluster created using `kind create cluster --name sample`
-Once the Kind cluster is running in Docker, the kube config of cluster needs to be configured in IDE so the MCP server code can connect to the cluster.
+  - Java IDE (InteliJ Idea community edition)

+Info:
+  - The KinD CLI upon creating the cluster in Docker will update the kube config to access the cluster in default kube path.
+To run the MCP Server from IDE, the kube config path should be set in environment variable `KUBECONFIG`.
+If there are more than one KinD cluster set appropriate default context in the config.
+Refer the kubernetes documentation for this.
-In my case, running the docker in WSL2 with Ubuntu-24.04 distroand set the environment variable `KUBECONFIG` with the path, which looks like `KUBECONFIG=\\wsl.localhost\Ubuntu-24.04\home\<user>\.kube\config`.
-In IntelliJ it would be clicking the `Modify Run configuration` and setting the `Environment Variables`.
+  - In my local machine, the docker is runnning as daemon process in WSL2 with Ubuntu-24.04 distro.
+In the IDE the environment variable `KUBECONFIG` is set with the path like `KUBECONFIG=\\wsl.localhost\Ubuntu-24.04\home\<user>\.kube\config`.
+From IDE when running the MCP Server Spring entry point class the environment variable can be set by clicking the `Modify Run configuration` and adding the above `KUBECONFIG` key value in `Environment Variables` text box.

-With the SSE transport, the MCP server runs as standalone application and the MCP client access to it using `/sse` path.
+In `STDIO`, the client is configured with teh server jar to be invoked with java command, but for `SSE` transport the MCP server will be runs as standalone application (or accessed using HTTP).
+Spring AI by default uses the endpoint  `/sse` for SSE.

 #### Server code